mattermost/docs/source/deployment/mobile-app-deployment.rst

 - Basic Features and Technologies
 - Troubleshooting

 Regardless of your expertise, we recommend reading this section before starting your deployment.
+And keep in mind, we are here to support_ you.

 **********************
-Technical Requirements
+Technical requirements
 **********************

 `Supported Mattermost Server Versions <https://github.com/mattermost/mattermost-mobile/blob/master/CHANGELOG.md>`_